- Home

 Potassium may help reduce blood pressure

-In the UK a third of adults suffer from high blood pressure, and this can increase the chance of developing heart disease.
+In the UK, a third of adults suffer from high blood pressure, and this can increase the chance of developing heart disease.

 High levels of sodium can elevate blood pressure, but because potassium helps the body remove excess sodium, it’s believed it can also help reduce blood pressure.

 This meta-analysis found that when people with high blood pressure consumed more potassium, their blood pressure dropped.
-A study of 1,285 participants also found that those who consumed the most potassium had lower blood pressures, compared to the people who ate the least.
+A study of 1,285 participants also found that those who consumed the most potassium had lower blood pressure, compared to the people who ate the least.

 For further advice, you might find our article, 10 natural ways to lower blood pressure, useful.